Children's Project

 Free Legal Representation

-The Children’s Project provides free direct legal representation to immigrant kids who entered the U.S. without a parent or legal guardian and who remain in federal custody in the Mid-South or who have been placed with family or vetted “sponsors” throughout the region.
+The Children’s Project provides free direct legal representation to immigrant kids who entered the U.S. without a parent or legal guardian.
+This includes children who remain in federal custody in the Mid-South and those who have been placed with family or vetted “sponsors” throughout the Tennessee, Arkansas, or North Mississippi.
 MIA defends these children against deportation while helping them obtain lawful permanent residency in the U.S.